raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ## High Society Inflatable Stand Up Paddle Board - Who is it for?

-If you are looking for something that is a bit special, that has a more unique design then you may be interested in the **High Society** stand up paddleboard.
+If you are looking for something that is a bit special, that has a more unique design then you may be interested in the [**High Society**](/categories/high-society/) stand up paddleboard.

 This SUP’s great design is actually designed by local artists, which makes these boards pretty special.

-This SUP’s look was designed by Robert Maestas.
+This SUP’s look was designed by artist [**Robert Maestas**](https://www.robertmaestas.com/).

 The High Society paddle board is perfect for beginners or experienced riders who want a board for all conditions.
 It comes packed in an easy to carry backpack and inflates to 10’6” x 32” x 6” - which is more than enough room to sit comfortably for yoga, bring your dog, and even pack a cooler for drinks!